ember-learn/ember-blog/source/2019-06-01-the-ember-times-issue-101.md

 [@andrewcallahan](https://github.com/andrewcallahan) analyzes why Ember lost popular adoption and [shares a solution to using components first and foremost](http://andrewcallahan.com/to-have-a-future-ember-must-kill-its-past/).

-> Instead of asking “what do we need to *add* to Ember to make it better” we should instead be asking “what do we need to *remove* from Ember to make it better”. **Specifically I believe that Ember 4.0 should eliminate the concepts of Routes, Controllers, and Templates in favor of Components.**
+> Instead of asking "what do we need to *add* to Ember to make it better" we should instead be asking "what do we need to *remove* from Ember to make it better". **Specifically I believe that Ember 4.0 should eliminate the concepts of Routes, Controllers, and Templates in favor of Components.**

 ---